debabratapruseth/AI-Financial-Digital-Twin/README.md

 > Don’t only ask what failed.
 Ask what would change if the system were designed differently.

 ### (C) Flagship combined stress

-The flagship scenario simultaneously applies:
+Real crises rarely happen one risk domain at a time.
+The flagship combined_stress scenario therefore applies several shocks simultaneously.
+It includes:

 - a 10% USD shock;
 - a 2.0 volatility multiplier;